tj-wells/coti-docker-method/README.md

 # Docker Guide

-If you're not familiar with Docker, a more beginner-friendly guide is available <a href="https://docker.guides.coticommunity.com" target="_blank">here</a>.
+If you're not familiar with Docker, a beginner-friendly guide is available <a href="https://docker.guides.coticommunity.com" target="_blank">here</a>.

 If you have used Docker before, the instructions below should be enough to run your node.